alonsopablo/Docker-PiHole/nginx-proxy-manager/README.md

 ## Add a new Proxy Host
 Nginx Proxy Manager Dashboard -> Hosts -> Add Proxy Host \
-Details \
+Details
 - Domain Name: your.domain
 - Scheme: http or https depending on the service you would like to expose
 - IP:Port: The IP and port of your service
-- Select the desire options and access list if needed SSL \
+- Select the desire options and access list if needed
-- Request New SSL Certifica
-- Force SSL, HTTP/2 Support and HSTS Enabled

-IMPORTANT: Proxy should be disale on the domain name you will use during the setup process
+IMPORTANT: Proxy should be disable on the domain name you will use during the setup process

+## Add a new Proxy Host with SSL